 ERINA+ – Socio Economic Impact Assessment for e-Infrastructures Research Projects

-The objective of the ERINA+ project is to develop a methodology to asses the social, economic and political impacts of the e-Infrastructures and of the projects that have been funded by the homonymous programme.
-The developed methodology involves the stakeholders of the sector: developers of research digital infrastructure and their users, the European research agencies and other funding organisations.
-T6 participates in the development of the methodology, especially regarding the aspects linked to social impacts.
-In particular, T6 is responsible of the impact assessment of e-Infrastructures in reaching the objectives of the ERA (European Research Area) programme.
-To carry out this task, T6 experts will use the Social Network Analysis that will enable them to understand the extension, geographical distribution and relational flows among the major actors of the area.
+ERINA+ project developed a methodology to asses the social, economic and political impacts of the e-Infrastructures and of the projects that have been funded by the homonymous programme.
+The developed methodology involved the stakeholders of the sector: developers of research digital infrastructure and their users, the European research agencies and other funding organisations.
+T6 participated in the development of the methodology, especially regarding the aspects linked to social impacts.
+In particular, T6 was responsible of the impact assessment of e-Infrastructures in reaching the objectives of the ERA (European Research Area) programme.
+To carry out this task, T6 experts used the Social Network Analysis that enabled them to understand the extension, geographical distribution and relational flows among the major actors of the area.

 OPAALS – Open Philosophies for Associative Autopoietic Digital Ecosystems

 The OPAALS project aimed at building an interdisciplinary research community in the field of Digital Ecosystems (DE), based on the integration of the natural, socio economic and computer sciences.